Rhazek/Rhazek/README.md

 ### Hi there 👋

 - 👾 Hey, my name is Matheus Rhazek
-- 🎨 I’m currently learning programming and its mysteries
+- 🎨 I’m currently learning everything about technology and software development

 <div align="center">